 Before departure a training programme will be agreed with the host organization to define the exact purpose and aims of your training abroad. (see below "What ERASMUS formalities have to be completed?“ - Mobility Agreement).
 The contact and form required are available from the International Center.

-The deadline for the following academic year is always 31 July (e.g. 31.07.2018 for the following academic year 2018/19).
+The deadline for the following academic year is always 31 July (e.g. 31.07.2019 for the following academic year 2019/20).
 Late submissions can only be considered if funding is still available.
+Send an email right away to Email application is started:Brigitte Minderlein to check, and you will receive back the application form which you should submit to be able to participate in the programme.

 The decision on funding is made by the International Center after the submission deadline and based on the following criteria: